(Choose one) ...

 ECE213-Art, Music, and Movement

-- Explain developmental theories related to creative thinking, behavior, and play in children’s learning
+- Analyze developmental theories related to creative thinking, behavior, and play in children's learning.

-- Explain best practices for fostering creative thinking through art, music, movement, dance, and drama in children’s learning
+- Identify the best practices for fostering creative thinking through art, music, movement, and drama.

-- Describe research-based methods for assessing children’s creative thinking using their processes and materials
+- Categorize the research-based methods for assessing children's creative thinking.

 ECE216-Language and Literacy Development in Young Children

 Learn how important it is that teachers respect, understand, and dignify each child’s uniqueness while providing language-rich environments.

 - Plan a comprehensive early childhood language arts program.

 - Describe the four major components of communication—speaking, listening, writing, and reading.

 ECE217-Developing Math and Science Skills in Young Children